mattermost/mattermost-test-management/data/test-cases/channels/gif-picker/insert-key1.md

 **Step 1**

-Searching a gif from gif picker and inserting it in the post in the center
+Searching for and inserting a GIF from the GIF picker into a post in the center:
-1. Enable Gif picker from Systom console if not enabled
+1. If the GIF picker is not enabled, enable it from the System Console.
-2. Open a channel and click on Emoji picker icon from message text box in center
+2. Open a channel and click on the Emoji picker icon within the message text box in the center.
-3. Tab to Gif picker
+3. Navigate to the GIF picker tab.
-4. Search a gif
+4. Perform a search for a GIF.
-5. Click on the gif
+5. Click on the any GIF.

-**Expected**
+**Expected Results:**
-1. Gif picker search should show revelant gifs
+1. The GIF picker search should display relevant GIFs.
-2. Gif should be inserted in the post in the center when clicked on it
+2. When clicked, the selected GIF should be inserted into the post in the center.